onlysumitg/qhttp_setup/README.md

 - It does not require any web server (like Apache) on IBM i.
 - It can be used with any existing DB2 for I stored procedure.
 - It uses JWT bearer token for auth.(please check system.properties for JWT config)
-- It can be installed on NON IBM i systems.
+- It can be installed on NON IBM i systems(But not required).
 You can install it on your pc also.
 - It can connect to mutiple IBM i systems.
-- UI is completly independent of the backend.
-So its easy to create your own UI.
+- Auto log all request and response data.
+- Auto convert stored procedure output to JSON.
 - Integrated with Open API.
-- and other stuff that I dont remeber right now :)
-- Auto convert stored procedure output to JSON.
 - Auto create Open API documentation at following levels
   - Admin
   - Server